minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 cost effective solution

-The company use RDS MySQL 5.6 that plan to analyze
+The company use RDS MySQL 5.6 that plan to process analyzing workload What's the most cost effective solution ?

+- Create a